ErnakovichLab/dada2_ernakovichlab/dada2_tutorial_16S_all.md

     tutorial folder you downloaded in the first step.
 You can navigate to the proper folder in Rstudio by clicking on the files tab and navigating to the location where you downloaded the github folder.
-    Then click dada2\_ernakovichlab and dada2\_tutorial\_16S\_all.Rmd to
+    Then click dada2_ernakovichlab and dada2_tutorial_16S_all.Rmd to
     open the script.

-Now, install DADA2 & other necessary packages.
+Now, install DADA2 & other necessary packages(if you haven’t opted for the conda option).
 Depending on how you set up Rstudio, you might get a prompt asking if you want to create your own library.
 Answer ‘yes’ twice in the console to continue.

 | <span>                                                                                                                  |
 |:------------------------------------------------------------------------------------------------------------------------|